sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/types-draft.md

 Address
 ----
-Returns USA-based addresses only, for example:
+Returns USA-based addresses.
+Matches PO boxes and street addresses that start with a number represented in digits.
+For example:

 ```123 Waverly Pl
 San Francisco, CA 94110